the-black-eagle/script.streaming.radio.helper/README.md

 Window properties set by the script
 ---

+srh.Stationname - String.
+Name of the radio station (optionally 'prettied up' in the addon settings)

 srh.Artist - string.
 Contains name of artist.

 srh.Track - string.
 Contains track name.

 srh.Haslogo - boolean. true if the script found or downloaded a logo, false otherwise.

-srh.Logopath - fully qualified path to any logo found.
+srh.Logopath - String.
+Fully qualified path to any logo found.

-srh.Album - title of an album the track is on, if found
+srh.Album - String.
+Title of an album the track is on, if found

-srh.Year - year of the album, if found
+srh.Year - String.
+Year of the album, if found

-srh.Artist.Thumb - URL to an artist thumbnail on theaudiodb
+srh.Artist.Thumb - String.
+Fully qualified URL to an artist thumbnail on theaudiodb

-srh.Artist.Banner - URL to an artist banner on theaudiodb
+srh.Artist.Banner - String.
+Fully qualified URL to an artist banner on theaudiodb

-srh.MBIDS - property containing comma separated MBID's for either display or for modded script.artistslideshow to use.
+srh.MBIDS - String.
+Contains comma separated MBID's for either display or for modded script.artistslideshow to use.

-srh.TrackInfo - contains any track information found on TADB or last.fm for the current track
+srh.TrackInfo - String.
+Contains any track information found on TADB or last.fm for the current track

 Window properties can be used as follows -